 While you need to have a comprehensive implementation scope in mind, to best ensure initial success, don't try to do too much at once.

 Start with a limited, small set of targets, or a specific location or department and learn from the implementation before expanding.
 For example, you might select a perimeter or SaaS/cloud application, a high exposure area having the greatest likelihood of breach.
 Then focus on privileged access to sensitive applications as a next step.
 As you expand, consider the sensitivity of the target, the vulnerability to compromise and the scope of user access privileges to the targets.

 Consider your users' technical sophistication and access patterns.
 For example:

-- How technically sophisticated are they?
-It might be reasonable to require IT employees to navigate a strong multifactor authentication process, but not reasonable for non-technical users.
+How technically sophisticated are they?
+It might be reasonable to require IT employees to navigate a strong MFA process, but not reasonable for non-technical users.